Updated: Feb 3

 You'll also want to make sure whatever purchases you make are business-related.
 Please don't order $50 in toilet paper or cleaning supplies if your business does not use toilet paper and cleaning supplies in its day-to-day operations.
-If you need those items, order them from a supplier who specializes in providing those items and not from an office supply retailer or an industrial supplier.
-If you are ordering a printer and happen to notice the vendor has toilet paper on sale, then yes, that would be a reasonable purchase.
+If you need those items, order them from a supplier who specializes in providing those items.
+If you are ordering ink from an office supply warehouse and happen to notice the vendor also has toilet paper on sale, then yes, that would be a reasonable purchase.

 Your payment should be made using a business bank account, debit, or credit card, so make sure that account also has your business name and address exactly as it appears in your D&B report.
 If your physical location is different than your billing address, there is a high probability the payment will not get associated to your credit file, and an even higher probability that your company will end up with two separate credit files, each at a different address.
 Never pay for business expenses using cash or a personal debit or credit card.